 Key takeaways:

-• You can’t own a domain, but once you lease it for 1–10 years, it’s yours to use.
+- You can’t own a domain permanently, but once you register it for 1-10 years, you have exclusive rights to use it.
 To keep it active, you’ll need to renew your registration on time.

-• If the renewal is missed, the domain gets deactivated.
-That means your website, email, and anything tied to it will stop working until it’s paid for.
+- If the renewal is missed, the domain gets deactivated.
+That means your website and email services may stop working soon after expiration, depending on your registrar’s policies.

-• But that doesn’t mean you lose it right away.
-You’ve got 65 days to get it back: 30 days of grace, 30 days of redemption, and five days before deletion.
+- But that doesn’t mean you lose it right away.
+Depending on the registrar, you usually got 65 days to get it back: 30 days of grace, 30 days of redemption, and five days before deletion.
 After that, it’s released to the public for anyone to register.

 Can you buy a domain name forever?
 The short answer is no, you can’t buy a domain forever, but you can register it for a set period, up to ten years at a time, and renew it to keep it active.
 Domain names work on a renewable registration system rather than permanent ownership.